BLOODY POETRY + THE (UN)STAGED READING SERIES

 The Walcot Chapel, Bath UK: Photos by Anthony Delluva

-Bloody Poetry is directed by the ensemble with Matthew Gasda.
-Lighting is by Joseph Medeiros with Anthony Delluva.
-The environmental set design is by Jacqueline Brockel and Beau Reichert, with sound design by Joe Reynolds and costume design by Emma Wollenskey and Melissa Nelson.
-The cast features Charlie Munn* as Percy Bysshe Shelley, Kristin Winters* as Mary Shelley, C.C.
+Bloody Poetry was directed by the ensemble with Matthew Gasda.
+Lighting was by Joseph Medeiros with Anthony Delluva.
+The environmental set design was by Jacqueline Brockel and Beau Reichert, with sound design by Joe Reynolds and costume design by Emma Wollenskey and Melissa Nelson.
+The cast featured Charlie Munn* as Percy Bysshe Shelley, Kristin Winters* as Mary Shelley, C.C.
 Kellogg as Claire Clairmont, Vincent Van Santvoord as George the Lord Byron, Tate Rehklau/ Nico Bonacci as Dr. William Polidori, and Lauren Guglielmello as Harriet Westbrook (*appearing courtesy of AEA).

 The (un)Staged Reading Series was conceived by C.C.
 Kellogg with the cast and creative team.